gtk-rs/gtk4-rs/book/src/hello_world.md

 <div style="text-align:center"><img src="images/hello_world_empty.png" /></div>

 Normally we expect to be able to interact with the user interface.
-Also, the name of the chapter suggests that the phrase “Hello World” will be involved.
+Also, the name of the chapter suggests that the phrase “Hello World!” will be involved.

 <span class="filename">Filename: src/main.rs</span>